SparklinStar/MathOps-Toolkit/readme.md

-# Hacktoberfest Custom Python Data Types and GUI Calculator
+# MathOps Toolkit: Custom Python Data Types & GUI Calculator ; Open for contributions in hacktoberfest

 Welcome to the Hacktoberfest edition of our repository!
 We're excited to have you on board as a contributor.
 Our goal is to expand this repository by adding custom Python data types for mathematical operations and building a GUI calculator using these data types by the end of October.